All the information is below. To download a PDF copy click here

 - Cheese especially low-fat ones such as Edam or cottage cheese and yoghurt.

-Every pupil receives a birthday card and a book token to the value of £5 from the school.
+Every child will receive a birthday card from the school.

 If your child is having a birthday party, please do not allow your child to bring invitations to distribute at school, please contact the relevant parents/carers direct.
 We are happy for you to bring cake to share with their whole class.